Fan of the Pokémon TV show? Now you can watch it for free on Nintendo Switch

 While it doesn’t have every episode of every season of the anime, it does have complete seasons of the earliest and latest series along with some of the films, some of which are only on the service for a limited time, suggesting the content might rotate in and out.
 The Pokémon TV app is available to download for free on the Nintendo eShop.

-There’s nothing suggesting Nintendo will join the streaming content wars, and it’s not like the gaming has made many shows or movies of its characters over the years beyond a few Saturday morning cartoons and one infamous film.
+There’s nothing suggesting Nintendo will join the streaming content wars, and it’s not like there are many shows or movies of its characters over the years beyond a few Saturday morning cartoons and one infamous film.
 Pokémon has been the only Nintendo property to spread across multiple media, and has persisted over the years, so it makes sense that the Pokémon TV app would migrate to the Nintendo Switch.

-While the Switch’s 720p display isn’t the best for watching media, the Pokémon anime isn’t exactly known for high-resolution graphics – especially the original series, which debuted in 1997 in Japan (1998 in the US and elsewhere), a time when cathode ray tube (CRT) screens and TVs commonly maxed out at 480p resolution.
+While the Switch’s 720p display isn’t the best for watching media, the Pokémon anime isn’t exactly known for high-resolution graphics – especially the original series that debuted in 1997 in Japan (1998 in the US and elsewhere), a time when cathode ray tube (CRT) screens and TVs commonly maxed out at 480p resolution.

 It’s interesting that so much Pokémon content is migrating from smartphones to the Nintendo Switch and vice versa – the Pokémon TV app started on mobile before coming to the console, while Pokémon Unite launched on the Switch and will soon become available on phones.
 Pokémon has always been synonymous with on-the-go gaming, a tradition which has lived on in Pokémon Go.